ImanFakih/imansrecpies/content/post/2023-08-16-sujuk-ground-beef/index.md

 Fry beef with all the other ingredients.
 If the beef is not fatty, fry in 1-2 tablespoons clarified butter.

 ---
-_This is delicious over plain rice, with a salad on the side.
+_This is delicious over rice (like the Yellow Maggi Rice), with a salad on the side.
 It can also be a poutine topping, or it can be rolled in a tortilla with cheese, then pressed in a grill._